Watz-Landy Leazard

-Watz Landy Leazard (born 17 June 2003) is a Haitian professional footballer who plays as a forward or winger.
+Watz Landy Leazard (born 17 June 2003) is a Haitian professional footballer who plays as a forward or winger for V.League 2 club Van Hien University.

 Club career

 Leazard was a youth product of the Haitian-based Real Hope Football Academy.
 In January 2023, he joined USL Championship side Tulsa.
 He made his only appearance for the team in a 0–1 US Open Cup defeat against Tulsa Athletic on 6 April 2023.

 In October 2023, Leazard signed for V.League 1 club Khanh Hoa, signing a one-year contract.
 On 22 December 2023, he scored a brace to help Khanh Hoa defeat the league defending champion Hanoi Police in a 2–1 score.
 At the end of the season, Khanh Hoa finished last in the league, resulting in Leazard's departure.

 International career

 With Haiti U20, Leazard took part in the 2022 CONCACAF U-20 Championship.
 During the tournament, he scored a goal (against Trinidad and Tobago) and assisted twice as Haiti was eliminated in the Round of 16 by Jamaica.